balliegojr/balliegojr.github.io/content/01-state-machine/index.md

 First, it introduces a performance penalty by boxing the state, this may or may not be important for your use case, but it is something to have in mind.

 Second, it is even less re-usable than the enum version, because it delegates the flow to inside the state.
-Lets see how the `DiscoverNodes` would look like with this version
+Let's see how the `DiscoverNodes` would look like with this version

 ```rust
 pub struct DiscoverNodes {}